quantgirluk/fanchart/docs/source/quick_start.rst

 The fanchart package also provides functionality to visualise each of the quarterly forecast on its own.
 This is achieved by the function `fan_single` which requires the following parameters:

-- loc   : Locantion parameter (Mode)
+- loc   : Location parameter (Mode)
 - sigma : Uncertainty parameter
-- gamma : Skewness parametere
+- gamma : Skewness parameter
 - probs : A set of probabilities
 - kind  : A string either 'pdf' or 'cdf' to define the type of plot